 I feel blessed that these people are constantly pushing me to learn and improve while always backing my work.
 It’s pretty special to come in to work each day knowing that you’re part a team that’s building something meaningful.

-Abigail Barnard is Head of Finance and Audit at Viridian Advisory
+Abigail Barnard is Chief Financial Officer at Viridian Advisory